KehanChen317/UIPA/README.md

 # Initialize LFS
 git lfs install

-# Download this repository by LFS
+# Download this repository by LFS.
+The address of this repository will be announced once the paper is accepted.
-git lfs clone # address of this repository
+git lfs clone # the address of this repository
 ```

 ## 2 Setup